Tourists snorkelling at the sunken city of Epidaurus, Greece.

 Nafplio

 Set in the heart of Nafplio’s charming old town, the Castellano Hotel is a stylish boutique base that blends neoclassical elegance with modern comfort.
 Housed in a beautifully restored mansion, it’s just a stone’s throw from the waterfront, with cafes, markets, and Venetian-era architecture right on your doorstep.
 Rooms are bright and airy, with high ceilings, soft linens, and thoughtful details throughout – perfect for unwinding after a day of sea kayaking or olive oil tasting.
 Breakfasts here are a highlight, featuring homemade pastries and local delicacies to set you up for the day ahead.
 From relaxed evenings on the balcony to early morning strolls along the promenade, Castellano offers the ideal coastal retreat.
-You'll stay in twin-share room, with an ensuite bathroom.
+You'll stay in twin-share rooms, with ensuite bathrooms.

 Upgrades